"Service Before Self" Is Our Mentality

-Pest Identification – Ants
+Pest Identification: Ants

-Despite their small size, it has been estimated that ants make up 15 to 20 percent of the global terrestrial animal biomass.
+Despite their small size, it has been estimated that ants make up 15 to 20 % of the global terrestrial animal biomass.
 As a comparison, that’s about as much biomass as humans comprise.
 Given the weight disparity between ants and humans, that’s a lot of ants.

 There are over 12,000 species of ants in the world, and more are discovered each year.
 Widely studied for their complex social structures and incredible strength ratios, ant farms are fascinating to behold.
-But when it comes to pesky ants in Northern California and Nevada, it’s best to leave the observations to the scientists.
+But when it comes to pesky ants in California and Nevada, it’s best to leave the observations to the scientists.

-Argentine ants are considered an invasive species, and are known to displace other native ants in Northern California and Northern Nevada.
+Argentine ants are considered an invasive species and are known to displace other native ants in California and Northern Nevada.
 They are unique in their ability to support multiple queens in a single colony, which helps them breed rapidly and sustain populations in the hundreds of thousands.

 They are omnivorous, meaning they’ll eat pretty much anything, but they have a preference for sweet, sticky substances.
 Your best bet to stop them from entering your home or business is to keep indoor spaces clean and free of excess moisture that could cause rot and decay.

 Odorous House Ants

 Like its name implies, when crushed, this species emits an odd, typically unpleasant rotten coconut-like odor and prefers human structures for nesting.

 Thought to come from Africa, these ants can’t survive low overnight temperatures outdoors.
 That’s why they come inside to infest our homes and businesses.
-Almost half the size of the odorous house ant, pharaoh ants are less than one-sixteenth of an inch long, and use their small size to covertly enter your building via mail and other packages.
+Almost half the size of the odorous house ant, pharaoh ants are less than one-sixteenth of an inch long and use their small size to covertly enter your building via mail and other packages.

-Pharaoh ants are a light brown to golden color, but because they’re so small, all you may actually see is a speck.
+Pharaoh ants are a light brown to golden color, but because they’re so small, all you may see is a speck.
 With multiple queens per colony, this species can easily fragment into a large, widespread infestation, especially with their adaptation to chemical sprays.

 Preferring sweet foods, this ant species is not only a danger to wooden structures, but your home and kitchen as well.

-Ant Prevention in Northern California and Nevada
+Ant Prevention in California & Nevada

 Once a worker ant finds food in your home or business, it creates a pheromone trail for others to find, and you’ve been established as a food source.
 Many ant species will then create nests near their preferred food sources.

 As a common nuisance pest, ants aren’t just unsightly.
 They can bite, sting, and even carry some tapeworm species.
 They’ll infest your food items and potentially cause structural damage.
 They may be small, but their strength comes in difficult-to-control numbers.

-If ants come marching into your home, take back control with Advanced IPM.
+If ants come marching into your home, take back control with Advanced Integrated Pest Management.
 Our effective, eco-friendly treatments range from state-of-the-art sprays to advanced baits.
 Our experienced technicians know when to apply which treatments, and where.
 Don’t let ants bother you, your family, or your employees.